madisonparente/hangman-game/README.md

-﻿# Hangman Game (Work In Progress)
+﻿# Hangman Game
 This repository contains a Hangman game recreation built with Pygame, developed as part of my final project for SSW 215 - Individual Software Engineering at Stevens Institute of Technology.
-The project is still a **work in progress**, with new features, UI polish and bug fixes planned.
+The project is a completed interactive Hangman game featuring a custom graphical interface, multiple difficulty levels, and structured game state management.

 ## Project Overview
 This Hangman game is a fully interactive GUI application featuring: